Primary School (Grade 1 - Grade 5)

-The Primary Division is located on the first and second floor of the main building in 4 classrooms.
-Our Primary age students study most of their core subjects following the Cambridge Primary Programme.
-Apart from the Cambridge Primary Programme, we follow the Singapore Mathematics curriculum specifically for our Mathematics classes in order to help students develop a deep understanding of mathematical concepts from an early age.
+The primary school is located on the second floor of the main building over 3 classrooms.
+Our primary school students study the majority of the subjects following the Cambridge Primary Programme.
+Apart from the Cambridge Primary Programme, we also follow the Singapore Mathematics curriculum specifically for our Mathematics classes in order to help students develop a deep understanding of mathematical concepts from an early age.

-Another advantage of mixed-age classrooms is that they encourage peer-to-peer learning, where older students can mentor younger students, and younger students can learn from older ones.
+Another advantage of mixed-grade classrooms is that they encourage peer-to-peer learning, where older students can mentor younger students, and younger students can learn from older ones.
 This can create a sense of community and support, leading to more positive and collaborative learning environments.
-Additionally, mixed-aged classrooms can increase socialization and empathy, as students interact with and learn from peers of different ages and backgrounds.
+Additionally, mixed-grade classrooms can increase socialization and empathy, as students interact with and learn from peers of different ages and backgrounds.

 This can lead to a more well-rounded educational experience, which can improve behaviour, reduce competition, and provide more flexibility in the curriculum.

 Cambridge Primary starts your child on an exciting educational journey, setting out what